HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ### Compression

 Compression is the process of reducing the file size of a resource as it gets transferred over the network.
 This can be an effective way to improve the download times of JavaScript resources, which are highly compressible.
 For example, the `almanac.js` script loaded on this page is 28 KB, but only 9 KB over the wire thanks to compression.
+You can learn more about the ways resources are compressed across the web in the [Compression](./compression) chapter.

 {{ figure_markup(
   image="compression-requests.png",